CapSparkle/SparkleXRTemplates/README.md

 <br />

-Framework for Unity XR development:
+This framework for Unity XR development:
 - Providing modules truly usable out-of-the box.
 Which are not ones (from well-known frameworks) with a bunch of responsibilities and thousands of codelines to be rewritten for each project.
 - Having flexible architecture simple to extend
 - Maintaining at least sequence cohesion and data structure coupling for all modules.